In addition to a variety of general outcomes evaluation activities, Academic and Institutional Effectiveness work encompasses four major initiatives:

 - Incorporation of core academic skills into degree program curricula

 - The program review work being done at Northern Essex Community College (NECC) is extensive, involving NECC faculty, administrators, and staff, as well as representatives of area employers and four-year colleges.
 The reviews follow a posted schedule, and include action plans and associated resource requests, as well as the development of outcomes assessment plans.
-Each year, at all-college forums, faculty present results of their program reviews.
+Each year, at an annual summit, faculty present results of their program reviews.

 Program and Institutional-level Learning Outcomes Assessment

-- Institutional-level assessments are focused on learning outcomes derived from the college’s five core academic skills developed in 2009.
-The first assessment at this level, focusing on communication skills, was piloted in the spring of 2010, with faculty across the college submitting student products for evaluation.
+- Institutional-level assessments are focused on learning outcomes derived from the college’s sixcore academic skills.
+The first assessment at this level focuses on communication skills and was piloted in the spring of 2010.
+Faculty across the college submitted student products for evaluation.
 Each academic year, one or two additional institutional outcomes are selected for assessment.

-- To inform students concerning NECC’s outcomes assessment work, a brief explanation is included in NECC’s outcomes assessment note which faculty are encouraged to include on course syllabi, and is as follows:
+- To inform students about NECC’s outcomes assessment work, a brief explanation is included in NECC’s outcomes assessment note which faculty are encouraged to include on course syllabi, and is as follows: